-Germany is a very environmentally conscious country, therefore, the ecological professionals have good chances to find a job.
+Germany is a very environmentally conscious country.
+Therefore, ecological professionals have good chances of finding a job.
 However, the average salary isn’t the best.

 With under 3 years of experience, one will receive around 48,000 EUR annually as an environmental engineer.

-The teacher is a well-paid profession in Germany and takes students the entire 6 years to become a one.
-However, if they choose a private school to work, their salary will be drastically lower than in public schools.
+Teaching is a well-paid profession in Germany, and it takes students entire 6 years to become one.
+However, if they choose a private school to work in, their salary will be drastically lower than in public schools.

 In fact, they receive 37% less money than their colleagues.

 The average salary for teachers in private schools in Germany is around 36,000 EUR.